hueeylow/SQL/SQL_DataScrub.md

 <br> <br>
 (3) Delete rows with no values
 <br>
-It is observed that NULL values is existed in the column fields of director, country, cast and title.
-These data rows with NULL values has to be removed due to incomplete data info. <br> <br> We will use DELETE statement:<br>
+It is observed that NULL values is existed in the column fields of 'director', 'country', 'cast' and 'title'.
+These data rows with NULL values has to be removed due to incomplete data info. <br> <br>It is a good practice to do a SELECT statement to check the right columns is being called, before executing the DELETE statement: <br>
 <br>
 DELETE FROM table_name WHERE column_name_1, column_name_2, ... is NULL
 <br>